-According to The New York Times, 65 percent of today's grade-school students may end up working in jobs that haven't been invented yet.
+According to The New York Times, 65 percent of today's grade-school students may end up working in jobs that have not been invented yet.
 Preparing students to succeed in a rapidly shifting economy is an ongoing challenge for many educators.

 To help his students learn about different career paths, Dr. Featherstone gave them access to MarketResearch.com Academic.
 Through this web subscription portal, his students could read the same authoritative market research reports that corporate executives and professionals use daily.